Semiclassical resolution of the black hole singularity inspired in the minimal uncertainty approach: Effective dynamics in the interior of the Schwarzschild black hole

-Clearly, the dynamics of a particle inside the black hole is modified by these solutions, and this modification arises due to the presence of the deformation parameters $\beta_b$ and $\beta_c$.
+The dynamic of a particle inside the black hole is modified by these solutions, and this modification arises due to the presence of the deformation parameters $\beta_b$ and $\beta_c$.
 In the non-effective limit, where $\beta_b,\beta_c\rightarrow0$, the effective solutions are reduced to the classical ones.

-In Figure \ref{fig:Plot_effect_solutions}, we graphically depict the behavior of the effective solutions \eqref{b-eff-t}-\eqref{pb(t)-eff}, \eqref{pc(t)-eff_expand}-\eqref{c(t)-eff_expand}, considering the fixed values of $G=1$, $M=1$, $\beta_b=-0.6$, $\beta_c=-8.4$, $l_c=2.9$, and $\gamma=\ln{2}/\pi\sqrt{3}$.
-From this Figure, it can be seen that the behavior of the effective solutions differs from that of the classical ones, presented in Figure \ref{fig1}.
-These differences are more noticeable in the behavior of $c$ and $p_c$.
-The choice of values for the parameters is arbitrary, and solely to clearly illustrate the behavior of the obtained effective solutions.
-The selection of negative signs in the deformation parameters is due to physical considerations.
-For instance, we choose a negative $\beta_b$ so that the minimum physical area $p_b^{\text{min}}$ in \eqref{eq:pb_minimum} is positive.
-Furthermore, the choice of a negative $\beta_c$ is made to ensure that the fundamental length $l_c$ is real, leading to the resolution of the black hole singularity in \eqref{eq:Kretschmann_scalar_singularity}.
-The deformation parameters can take both positive and negative values \cite{BIZET2023137636}, depending on the physical situation being considered; both possibilities are admissible.
+Figure \ref{fig:Plot_pc_eff_compar} shows the comparison between the classical solution of $p_c$, \eqref{eq:p_c_usually}, and the effective solution given in \eqref{pc(t)-eff_expand}, in the range $t\ensuremath{\in}[0,2]$.
+As we approach the $t=0$ region, it can be observed that $p_c^{\text{eff}}$ reaches a minimum value, as seen in Figure \ref{fig:Plot_pc_eff_compar}, and then grows without reaching $p_c=0$, whereas the classical solution converges to $p_c=0$ in that region.
+This behavior can be interpreted as a bounce, which is a result of the effective dynamics we have considered.

+It is interesting to note that the effective parameter $\beta_b$ does not affect the presence of the bounce in \eqref{pc(t)-eff_expand}, as seen in Figure \ref{fig:Plot_pc_eff_bb_0} where $\beta_b=0$ was fixed.
+Therefore, only the presence of the fundamental length $l_c$ (or the effective parameter $\beta_c$) allows the existence of the bounce in $p_c$.

-\subsection{Minimum values of $p_c$ and $p_b$}
+\subsection{Minimum values of $p_c^{\text{eff}}$ and $p_b^{\text{eff}}$}